syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataForm/Editing.md

 {% endhighlight %}
 {% endtabs %}

+### Converting DateTimeOffset value to DateTime

-In SfDataForm, it is not possible to pass directly `DateTimeOffset` DataType to a property.
-You can use `Converter` attribute to convert DateTimeOffset to DateTime and vice versa in SfDataForm.
+In SfDataForm, you could not pass directly `DateTimeOffset` DataType to a property.You can use `Converter` attribute to convert DateTimeOffset to DateTime and vice-versa.

 {% tabs %}
 {% highlight c# %}